Bylaws and rules of the International Society for Microbial Ecology

 18.3 During the liquidation process the rules of the bylaws will be followed as much as possible.

 18.4 The General Meeting determines the destination of the credit balance when section 1 of this article is implemented.
-The credit balance of the association should go to associations or institutes that have the same goals and public benefits as the association.
+The credit balance of the association should go to (add:) charitible non-profit associations or institutes (add:) (Dutch ANBI status) that have similar goals and public benefits as the association or to a non-profit foreign entity wholly or almost wholly charitable.

 However, when dissolution of the association takes place, another beneficiary can be appointed.